 Late problem sets will not be accepted.
 If it is impossible, for one reason or another, to attend class the day the problem set is due, students must either (1) submit the problem set early or (2) scan and e-mail the problem set to the professor before class on the day it is due.
 There will be no make-up work for students who miss quizzes and/or mid-terms for unexcused reasons.
-However, each quiz will be graded out of 12 points for a total of 72 points.
-Because all quizzes taken together will be graded out of 60, students will be able to earn up to 12 additional or extra points that will count toward the final grade.
+However, each quiz and problem set will be graded out of 12 points for a total of 108 points.
+Because all quizzes and problem sets taken together will be graded out of 90, students will be able to earn up to 18 additional or extra points that will count toward the final grade.